tinacms/tina.io/content/docs/product-tour.md

 A Tina-ified site includes:

-- A Tina config file that be used to structure your content and configure tina.
+- A Tina config file that be used to structure your content and configure Tina.
 - A local version of the Tina GraphQL API (see below!) used to fetch your content.

 The Tina schema file is used to define the shape of your content.
 To learn more about content modelling within the Tina schema file, click [here](/docs/schema).